-The energy consumption (electrical, gas or any other) shall be measured during the test period (see 8.7).
+The energy consumption (electrical, gas or any other) shall be measured during the test period (see 8.8).

-In the case of cyclic operation, the initial and final values shall be read immediately after the cut-out of the thermostat.
+In the case of cyclic operation, the initial and final values shall be read immediately after the cut-out of the thermostat of that compartment which has the longest control cycle.